 In assessing whether the enterprise's wage costs linked to financial activities exceed 30 per cent of its total wage costs, the employer's national insurance contributions for the preceding year shall, in principle, be used as the basis.

-It is assumed that many enterprises do not have a sufficient overview of the distribution of wage costs between wages linked to activities, respectively, within and outside of industry main area K for income year 2016.
-For income year 2017, the enterprises may alternatively use as a basis for assessing financial activity tax liability wages etc. included in the employer's national insurance contributions for the month of January 2017.
-For enterprises established after January 2017, wages for the first complete declarable calendar month must be used as the basis for assessing financial activity tax liability.
+For income year 2018, the enterprises may alternatively use as a basis for assessing financial activity tax liability wages etc. included in the employer's national insurance contributions for the month of January 2018.
+For enterprises established after January 2018, wages for the first complete declarable calendar month must be used as the basis for assessing financial activity tax liability.

 For the distribution of wage costs between the enterprise's financial activities and non-financial activities, both direct and indirect wage costs must be distributed, such as, for example, wage costs linked to administrative shared services.

-Equivalent principles must be applied when assessing whether the wage costs linked to the enterprise's VATable financial activities exceed 70 per cent of the enterprise's total declarable wage costs.
+Equivalent principles must be applied when assessing whether the wage costs linked to the enterprise's VATable financial activities exceed 70 per cent of the enterprise's total declarable wage costs related to financial activities.